Loading...

 That's a difference of roughly $600 per month — over $7,200 per year.
 For budget-conscious expats or retirees living on a fixed pension, Egypt offers substantially more purchasing power.
 However, Morocco may offset the higher costs with advantages in other areas like healthcare or infrastructure.

-Egypt scores 54/100 on safety (less safe), while Morocco scores 60/100 (moderately safe).
-Morocco has a slight edge over Egypt in safety.
+Egypt scores 53/100 on safety (less safe), while Morocco scores 65/100 (moderately safe).
+Morocco scores notably higher than Egypt in safety.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Egypt has a healthcare index of 58/100 (adequate), compared to Morocco's 56/100 (adequate).
-Both countries score nearly identically on healthcare.
+Egypt has a healthcare index of 57/100 (adequate), compared to Morocco's 71/100 (strong).
+Morocco scores notably higher than Egypt in healthcare.

 Egypt: A fragmented system with public, military, and private tiers.
 Most expats rely on private hospitals such as As-Salam International or Dar Al Fouad, which offer modern facilities.
 Morocco: A tiered system with public hospitals, semi-public university hospitals, and a growing private sector.
 The RAMED system covers low-income residents; expats should secure private insurance.

 Infrastructure also plays a role in daily quality of life.
-Egypt (58/100, developing) trails Morocco (58/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+Egypt (51/100, developing) trails Morocco (60/100, developing) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Egypt scores 50/100 (moderate) while Morocco scores 80/100 (highly favorable).